Icenium/icenium-cli/docs/man_pages/project/configuration/webview.md

 <% if(isNativeScript)  { %>
 WARNING: This command and its extended commands are not applicable to NativeScript projects.
 To view the complete help for this command, run `$ appbuilder help webview`
 <% } %>
-<% if(isMobileWebsite)  { %>
-WARNING: This command and its extended commands are not applicable to mobile website projects.
-To view the complete help for this command, run `$ appbuilder help webview`
-<% } %>
 <% } %>
 <% if((isConsole && isCordova) || isHtml) { %>